circonus-labs/libmtev/docs-md/config/eventer.md

  * ##### concurrency

    The number of event loop threads to start.
 This effects the concurrency of the default event loop and sets the default of any non-default event loops.
-   If not specified, the library will attempt to make a reasonable guess as to a good concurrency level based on the number of CPU cores in the system.
+If not specified or specified as 0, the library will attempt to make a reasonable guess as to a good concurrency level based on the number of CPU cores in the system.

  * ##### loop_&lt;name&gt;